JHU-PL-Lab/www-fpse/style-guide.md

 ## Indentation

 In this course you will be required to use and automatic code formatter, either `ocamlformat` or `ocp-indent`.
 Depending on what editor you are using one other the other may be the preferred option.
 The convention dictated by these formatters mandates 2 spaces per indent, as opposed to the usual 4 spaces.
 (Also, please don't use tabs for indentation!)

-If you are using OCaml Platform, issue the `opam` install commands `opam install ocamlformat` and `opam install ocamlformat-rpc`.
-Additionally, for some idiotic reason you must have an `.ocamlformat` file at the base of the project; from the shell you can do `touch .ocamlformat` to make such an empty file.

 To automatically format your code in VSCode, use `option-shift-F` on Mac or `alt-shift-F` on Windows.
 The following examples show how these tools indent common OCaml expressions: